Lítla Dímun: Sheep

 The sheep now living on the island are Faroes sheep, but until the mid-nineteenth century it was occupied by feral sheep, probably derived from the earliest sheep brought to Northern Europe in the Neolithic Period.
 The last of these very small, black, short-wooled sheep were shot in the 1860s.
 They were similar in appearance and origin to the surviving Soay sheep, from the island of Soay in the St Kilda archipelago off the west coast of Scotland.
 Soay is an island of very similar size and topography to Lítla Dímun, and has similarly difficult access.

 The modern Faroes sheep of the island are gathered each autumn.
 People sail to the island in a fishing boat, towing several rowing skiffs.
 About 40 people then form a chain across the island, driving the 200 or so sheep into a pen on the north side of the island.
 The sheep are then caught, restrained by tying their feet together, put in nets five at a time and lowered by ropes to the skiffs.
 Each skiff then takes its load of 15 sheep to the fishing boat, which returns to the island of Suðuroy.
 The sheep are unloaded on the wharf in the village of Hvalba, where they are placed in rows and distributed to their owners.
 A few sheep escape the gathering, and from time to time these are shot.

 In popular culture

-In Pierdomenico Baccalario's book trilogy Cyboria, New City, a futuristic utopic city, is located in this island and covered by clouds on top to not to be seen in the air.
+In Pierdomenico Baccalario's book trilogy Cyboria, New City, a futuristic utopic city, is located in this island and covered by clouds on top so as not to be seen from the air.